There’s theme parks, and then there’s Magic Kingdom Park. The number one park in North America, and one of the most visited parks in the entire world.

-Technically, you could see most of what you wanted to do at Magic Kingdom in a day, but for good measure, you should plan two days at Magic Kingdom for the first visit at a minimum and there’s a number of reasons two should be the smallest number you plan for.
+Technically, you could see most of what you wanted at Magic Kingdom in a day.
+However, to compensate for weather, crowds and rides being out of service, you should plan two days at Magic Kingdom.

 There are a lot of factors that can impact your Magic Kingdom day, like the time of year, the weather, the holiday festivities, and how many people you have in your party!
 Let’s dive into those specifications for a Magic Kingdom itinerary so you’ll know exactly how much time you’ll need at Magic Kingdom for your vacation.